-Siem Reap serves as the gateway to the ancient ruins of Angkor Wat – the center of Cambodia’s tourism industry.
+Siem Reap serves as the gateway to the ancient ruins of Angkor Wat.
+It’s the world’s largest religious structure, and the center of Cambodia’s tourism industry.

 Angkor Wat is the world’s largest religious structure.
 Today, it’s also one of Asia’s most visited attractions drawing in more than 2 million tourists each year.
 Siem Reap is located on the edge of Angkor Wat and Cambodia’s second largest city.

 Siem Reap will naturally benefit from Cambodia’s tourism boom.
 The city’s airport just finished a major renovation.
 It needed one because arrivals are increasing by about 10% each year.

 There are many apartments in and around the city center.
 As such, your first idea might be to start a restaurant or hotel to make money off a thriving tourism sector.